Mit Ghamr: Villages

 Mit Ghamr is surrounded by many villages such as Mit Yaeish, Mit El Faramawi, Mit Nagy, Dundait, Masara, Simbo Maqam, Makkam, Kafr Serenga, Sant Mai, and Sanafa.
 Those villages are located around the city where farmers grow various crops such as corn, rice, wheat and cotton.

 Climate

-Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).The average annual temperature is approximately 21.8°C, and the total annual rainfall reaches 36 mm.
-During the summer months, maximum temperatures range between 32–36°C, with humidity levels ranging from 46–55%, which increases the sensation of heat.
+Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).The average annual temperature is approximately 21.8 °C, and the total annual rainfall reaches 36 mm.
+During the summer months, maximum temperatures range between 32 and 36 °C, with humidity levels ranging from 46 to 55%, which increases the sensation of heat.

-In winter, temperatures are more moderate, ranging from 10–21°C, with rainfall rates as low as 8 mm per month.
-In spring and autumn, the weather is relatively mild, with temperatures ranging from 18–30°C, with low rainfall.
+In winter, temperatures are more moderate, ranging from 10 to 21 °C, with rainfall rates as low as 8 mm per month.
+In spring and autumn, the weather is relatively mild, with temperatures ranging from 18 to 30 °C, with low rainfall.
 The city records its highest temperatures in July and August, while January is the coldest month of the year.
 Mit Ghamr is affected by northerly winds, which help moderate the weather, but it can sometimes experience hot winds during the spring.